 2. Upper Delaware Scenic and Recreational River

-The Delaware River forms the Eastern border of both Pennsylvania and the Poconos region, and it's a prime spot for paddlers.
-On the Northern end, the Upper Delaware Scenic and Recreational River, managed by the National Park Service, has public access spots three to 20 miles apart on both the Pennsylvania and New York banks.
+The Delaware River forms the eastern border of both Pennsylvania and the Poconos region, and it's a prime spot for paddlers.
+To the north, the Upper Delaware Scenic and Recreational River, managed by the National Park Service, has public access spots three to 20 miles apart on both the Pennsylvania and New York banks.
 From Class I and II rapids and riffles to quiet pools and eddies, this area offers fun for paddlers of all skill levels and a beautiful variety of scenery and wildlife to take in.

 Float past historic riverside villages and the nation's oldest existing wire cable suspension bridge, the Roebling Aqueduct.
 Imagine what life on the river would have been like during the bustling days of the Delaware & Hudson Canal as you enjoy the peaceful and pristine present-day setting.

-Don't have your own boat?
-Book a trip with authorized liveries!
+If you don't have your own boat, no worries: book a trip with authorized liveries!
 Northeast Wilderness Experience in Honesdale offers daily kayak rentals as well as guided adventures.
 Lander's River Trips services eight different launch and land locations and provides camping packages as well as river sports rentals.
-Celebrating over 80 years operating on the Delaware River, Kittatinny Canoes specializes in river rentals and camping trips.
+Celebrating over 80 years operating on the Delaware River, Kittatinny Canoes specializes in river rentals and camping trips at their boat-in River Beach Campground near Milford.

 Lander's River Trips